mtimkovich/slippi-db/README.md

 ## 🗒️ Examples

 There's some examples of what is possible in the `examples/` directory.
-This is good starting point especially if you're not familiar with SQL.
+This is good starting point, especially if you're not familiar with SQL.
 These can be run via:

 ```shell
 $ sqlite3 slippi.db < examples/example.sql